ananthakumaran/ananthakumaran.github.com/_posts/wicket/2010-2-19-wicket-post-ajax-handling.markdown

 Solution
 --------

-You have do it by yourself.Ok let start by creating a Ajax event Handler
+It is very easy to do it by yourself.Ok let start by creating a Ajax event Handler

 {% highlight javascript %}